-This study is based on an ensemble comprising high-resolution AGCM simulations conducted independently at four different modelling centres.
-The four models are the Community Atmo-109 spheric Model (CAM5.1), the European Centre for Medium-Range Weather Forecasts (ECMWF) 110 Integrated Forecasting System (IFS), the Meteorological Research Institute model MRI-AGCM3.2 and the Met Office Hadley Centre Global Environmental Model (HadGEM3-GA3.0).
-Table 1 provides an overview of the four models and corresponding references, and Table 2 shows the 113 simulations that have been conducted with each model.
-For all four models, these experiments are designed to test the sensitivity of the simulated climate to horizontal resolution only, i.e. re-115 tuning at the different resolutions has been kept to a minimum (see, e.g., discussion in Demory 116 et al. 2014).
+This study is based on an ensemble comprising highresolution AGCM simulations conducted independently at four different modeling centers.
+The four models are the Community Atmospheric Model (CAM5.1), the European Centre for Medium-Range Weather Forecasts (ECMWF) Integrated Forecasting System (IFS), the Meteorological Research Institute model (MRI-AGCM3.2), and the Met Office Hadley Centre Global Environmental Model (HadGEM3-GA3.0).
+Table 1 provides an overview of the four models and corresponding references, and Table 2 shows the simulations that have been conducted with each model.
+For all four models, these experiments are designed to test the sensitivity of the simulated climate to horizontal resolution only (i.e., retuning at the different resolutions has been kept to a minimum; see, e.g., discussion in Demory et al. 2014).
 Blocking climatologies are calculated for the full simulation period of each model (Table 2) and evaluated against a 50-year reanalysis climatology (see also section 3).
-118

-The ECMWF Retrospective Analyses ERA-40 and ERA-Interim are used to evaluate the model simulations.
-Additionally, blocking in these two reanalyses is compared with that in NASA's Modern-ERA Retrospective Analysis for Research and Applications (MERRA) to assess the agreement of different reanalyses on blocking climatologies.
+The ECMWF retrospective analyses ERA-40 and ERA-Interim are used to evaluate the model simulations.
+Additionally, blocking in these two reanalyses is compared with that in NASA's Modern-Era Retrospective Analysis for Research and Applications (MERRA) to assess the agreement of different reanalyses on blocking climatologies.
 The three reanalyses are overviewed in Table 3.

-124 b.
+b.
 Blocking identification

-We follow the blocking identification method used by Scherrer et al. (2006) using the absolute geopotential height index (AGP).
-The AGP index is an extension of the blocking index used by Tibaldi and Molteni (1990) to a two-dimensional map of blocking frequencies at every grid point.
+We follow the blocking identification method used by Scherrer et al. (2006) using the absolute geopotential height (AGP) index.
+The AGP index is an extension of